ifiokjr/gelx/readme.md

 <br />

-> Generate fully typed rust code from your EdgeDB schema and inline queries.
+> Generate fully typed rust code from your gel schema and inline queries.

 <br />